zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

     [@return](http://usejsdoc.org/tags-returns.html), and
     [@throws](http://usejsdoc.org/tags-throws.html)) with a period.
 Write
     follow-up text in complete sentences.
+11. Capitalize the first world for all tag descriptions.
-11. Describe exceptions (i.e.,
+12. Describe exceptions (i.e.,
 	  [@throws](http://usejsdoc.org/tags-throws.html)) in past
     tense.
-12. Don't wrap the first paragraph of a JSDoc comment with paragraph tags.
+13. Don't wrap the first paragraph of a JSDoc comment with paragraph tags.
 Do wrap subsequent paragraphs with paragraph tags.
-13. Wrap JSDoc at 80 columns.
+14. Wrap JSDoc at 80 columns.

 Terrific!
 You're off to a great start to writing JSDoc.